HendMohammed90/news_app/README.md

 ## Introduction:

-This project is a represinting a mini news Application contains of 3 Screen Each for main point of news ( Scines - Business - Sport). also Containe a search and changing in moode light or Dark.
+This project is a representing a mini news Application contains of 3 Screen Each for main point of news ( Scenes - Business - Sport). also Contain a search and changing in mode light or Dark.

 ### Technologies :
 Flutter
-Block State Mangment
+Block State Management
 Cubit
 Clean Code
 Dio For Network